Le Tonkinois Varnish

 Gasses from the burning process are very hot.
 The heat exchanger absorbs part of this heat but some is still in the exhaust gas and this is wasted heat.
 A heater advertised as say 4kW outputs 4kW, it generates more heat than the 4kW to allow for losses through the exhaust.

-I have some documentation that says heat exchangers need to be replaced every 10 years but no-one seems to do this.
+I have some documentation that says heat exchangers need to be replaced every 10 years but no-

 Very old Eberspacher models like the D4L, D7L had a heat exchanger made from steel and after prolonged use could fail due to metal fatigue.
 Replacement after 10 years was made a legal requirement, presumably in Germany, I do not know if it applied to the UK.
 This law has never been changed.
 Later models have heat exchangers made from alloy which do not suffer this type of failure so it is ignored.
 Eberspacher UK do not know of any such failures on later models.

 My heater has H-